 Some of the links below are affiliate links, which means I will earn a commission at no additional cost to you, if you click through and make a purchase.
 Regardless, I only link to products we use on our homestead or believe in.

-If you’ve been wanting to learn how to make soap at home, then this beginners guide to soap making is your episode.
-We’ll be talking about the different ways to make soap, when to choose which method, and how to get started with cold process soap making with lye water.
+If you’ve been wanting to learn how to make soap at home, then this beginner’s guide to soap making is for you.
+We’ll be talking about the different ways to make soap when to choose which method, and how to get started with cold process soap making with lye water.

-Listen in to the Pioneering Today Podcast where we focus on old-fashioned wisdom and skill sets in a modern world to help you create a more self-sufficient home and well stocked larder.
+Listen to the Pioneering Today Podcast where we focus on old-fashioned wisdom and skillsets in a modern world to help you create a more self-sufficient home and well-stocked larder.

 Today we have many oil choices, all of which allow you to custom your soap based on what you want from it.
 We’ll be diving deep into those oil choices shortly.

 It seems when people begin questioning the ingredients and wisdom used in commercial products, they start by replacing the items in their pantry or their cleaning and body care items.
 And the soap you’re using to clean your body is no exception.

 No matter which path we start down, once you start, you end up looking at the ingredients in everything you come in contact with.

 Not only is homemade soap a healthier alternative when you use natural nourishing ingredients for your skin, but it’s less expensive to make it at home than it is to buy it.